Savvy Homebody

 8. Cover the jar and place it into the refrigerator.
 Refrigerate for at least 4 hours but overnight is best.
 Enjoy.

-Finished pickled cucumber before putting into refrigerator, with no lid next to white flowers and 3 whole mini cucumbers.
+Finished small batch pickles before putting into refrigerator, with no lid next to white flowers and 3 whole mini cucumbers.

 Enjoy